ZIMBABWE

 - residence in an electoral constituency

-- disqualifications: absence from voting constituency for more than one year, insanity or mental deficiency, incapacity to manage own affairs, conviction for electoral offence.
+- disqualifications: absence from the constituency for more than one year, insanity or mental incompetence, incapacity to manage own affairs, conviction for electoral offence

-- age: 21 years old at the time of registration
+- age: 21 at the time of registration

 - Zimbabwean citizenship

-- residence in the country for at least 5 years in the 20 years preceding the elections
+- resident in the country for at least 5 years in the 20 years preceding the election

 - members of the defence forces or certain members of the reserve police force